Multi cluster setup with istio

 kubectl -n secure expose deploy lax

-Feel free to delete one on either side and it should will still work
+Feel free to delete one on either cluster and it should still work

-Look into Locality Load Balancing for more control.
+Look into Locality Load Balancing for more advance controls.

 Troubleshooting